2026 Ford Ranger: What's New

 - Ford Co-Pilot360 Assist 2.0 standard across all trims, adding Evasive Steering Assist and Intersection Assist to the existing suite

-- Tremor package reintroduced — available on XLT and Lariat, includes 2-inch suspension lift, 32-inch all-terrain tires, underbody skid plates, and Trail Control
+- Tremor package reintroduced — available on XLT and Lariat, with a 2-inch lift, 32-inch all-terrain tires, underbody skid plates, and Trail Control

 - New exterior color: Hot Pepper Red Metallic added; Atlas Blue discontinued